iambhagat92/calcuforme/SEO_IMPLEMENTATION_GUIDE.md

-# SEO Implementation Guide for CalcuForMe
+# SEO Implementation Guide for Calculate For Me

 ## 🎯 Overview

-This guide explains all the SEO enhancements added to your CalcuForMe project and how to maximize your search engine visibility.
+This guide explains all the SEO enhancements added to your Calculate For Me project and how to maximize your search engine visibility.

 ---